 Please bring a laptop or tablet with you.
 You will need this for research and assignments.

-You must be over 16 years old to join an EPIC course.
+You must be at least 18 years old on the start date of the EPIC course.

 We aim for an inclusive learning environment where disabled and dyslexic students can succeed.